Thiazide and Thiazide-Like Diuretics

 Hypokalaemia resulting from thiazide and related diuretics, also increases risk of ventricular arrhythmias, when taken concomitantly with torsades de pointes inducing drugs such as amiodarone, disopyramide, flecainide, sotalol, haloperidol and amisulpride.

-Changes in sodium resulting from thiazide and related diuretic use may lead to decreased urinary lithium excretion.
-For example bendroflumethiazide inhibits the tubular elimination of lithium, resulting in an elevated plasma lithium concentration and risk of toxicity.
+Lastly, changes in sodium resulting from thiazide and related diuretic use may lead to decreased urinary lithium excretion.
+Due to thiazides causing sodium depletion, the kidney compensates by increasing proximal tubular reabsorption of sodium and lithium ions.
+Furthermore, bendroflumethiazide inhibits the tubular elimination of lithium, resulting in an elevated plasma lithium concentration and risk of toxicity.

 References